easytocloud/aws-profile-organizer/README.md

 2022/11/12-13:43 - environment blue created and active
 ```

 To switch between profiles in an environment, use awsprofile.

+> A profile can represent an IAM user or an IAM role.

-To manage profiles within an environment, use standard aws cli's `aws configure`.
+To manage profiles within an environment, use standard aws cli's `aws configure` and/or edit the credentials and config file.

-**NOTE** When activating an environment, awsenv creates symbolic links from the ~/.aws/credentials and ~/.aws/config files to the corresponding files in the environment of choice.
+> **NOTE** When activating an environment, awsenv creates symbolic links from the ~/.aws/credentials and ~/.aws/config files to the corresponding files in the environment of choice.
 Environments are kept in ~/.aws/aws-envs in directories named after the environment.

-You should probablydisplay the current environment and profile in your prompt.
+You should probably display the current environment and profile in your prompt.
 If you already use zsh and oh-my-zsh, why not have a look at our agnoster-based [oh-my-easytocloud](https://github.com/easytocloud/oh-my-easytocloud) prompt.

 ## Profile selection
-AWS CLI uses two files in ~/.aws to store profiles.
+AWS CLI uses two files in ~/.aws to store profile definitions.
 Profiles can be used on the commanline explicitely, like:

 ```
 $ aws s3 ls --profile sandbox